 As a Community Development Financial Institution, FarmLink has delivered $14 million in loans to small, sustainable and organic farms and ranches since 2011.
-We’re excited to announce the FarmLink Investment Note, a new interest-bearing loan, and social impact investment, enabling individual investors to support FarmLink’s loan fund.
+We’re excited to announce the FarmLink Investment Note, a new interest-bearing loan, and social impact investment, enabling individual non-accredited investors to support FarmLink’s loan fund.

 We’re proud to offer this social impact investment, with a minimum investment of $1,000, to all Californians. and we’re grateful to our partners at the Sustainable Economies Law Center who had the vision and legal expertise to help us create the Investment Notes.

 Our lending supports wealth-building, equity and conservation goals, especially among farmers who are immigrants, women, and people of color.
 To date, seventy percent of FarmLink’s loans have gone to Latino farmers, the fastest-growing demographic in California agriculture–they need to be part of shaping the future of California agriculture.